Palma de Mallorca Travel Guide

-Many historians credit the Moors (Arab travelers who had journeyed west through North Africa and north into Spain, becoming a new ethnic group, mixed with Berbers and tribes people) for essentially “civilizing” Mallorca.
+Many historians credit the Moors (Arab travelers who had journeyed west through North Africa and north into Spain, becoming a new ethnic group, mixed with Berbers and tribespeople) for essentially “civilizing” Mallorca.
 They brought with them irrigation systems, which boosted the island’s prosperity.
 The Moors stayed in power until the island was finally conquered by the King of Aragon, James I, in 1229.
-Palma’s magnificent Cathedral’s construction was begun less than a century later and took 500 years to finish!
+Palma’s magnificent Cathedral’s construction began less than a century later and took 500 years to finish!
 Other Europeans, such as the British and the French, arrived in Mallorca in the 18th century, leaving their mark on the island’s gastronomy and architecture.
-Finally, the 1950s was when Mallorca began a massive tourism boom that has not stopped growing to this day.
+Finally, in the 1950s, Mallorca began a massive tourism boom that has not stopped growing.

 Gastronomy & Wine

 Mallorca is a fascinating place to visit with a gastronomic and cultural Renaissance.
 Unfortunately, this beautiful place suffered at the hands of greedy developers for years.
 Mallorca seemed to be headed towards the disastrous fate of other mass tourism disasters like Benidorm on the Costa Blanca.
 The last few years have seen a notable move from mass tourism to upmarket boutique tourism, with many stylish and elegant hotels being designed and better restaurants than ever.